Safety & Education

-Safety is a top priority at Intermountain Gas.
+Intermountain Gas Co. is Committed to Zero®.
+We are committed to zero incidents and injuries.
 Our goal each day is to provide safe and reliable service.
 Our commitment to safety extends to our customers, our employees and to the communities we serve.

 Following are important safety tips for natural gas customers:

 - Suspect a gas leak?

 We add an odorant to your natural gas so you can detect a leak should one occur.
 If you think you might have a gas leak, leave the area immediately.
 Do not light any matches, use a telephone of any type, operate any light switches or electrical devices, or pull plugs from outlets.
 Any of these could ignite accumulated gas.
 When you and everyone else are clear of the area, call us at our toll-free number: 800-548-3679

 - Buy appliances with the American Gas Association Blue Star Seal

 The seal is an indication that the appliance meets industry safety standards.
 And make sure you follow the manufacturer’s instructions.

 - Only qualified technicians should work on your gas appliance

 Call a certified gas appliance repair service.

 It should have a bright blue appearance.
 A yellow or orange flame means the appliance needs service work.
 Don’t forget to replace your heating system filter several times during each heating season.